educationalHacks/educationalHacks/How to update the apktool to v2.0/README.md

 ##How to update your apktool to v2.0
 ###Solving brut.androlib.AndrolibException
-**Note:** This installation is for Mac OS X.
-This guide is targeted towards solving the following error:
+**Note:** This guide is for Mac OS X and targeted towards solving the following error.
 ```
 I: Baksmaling…
 I: Loading resource table...